Close

 Student and Academic Visas

 Student visas (12-V) cover enrollment in recognized educational institutions.
-Documentation includes admission letters, financial proof, and academic transcripts.
+Documentation includes admission letters, financial proof showing sufficient funds, and academic transcripts.
 Validity periods align with program duration, with renewal options for continued studies.
+Academic and researcher visas serve scientists and scholars hired by public or private entities within the Ecuadorian education system, with renewable terms.

 Transit and Special Categories

 Transit visas accommodate travelers with layovers exceeding airport transit areas, permitting 72-hour stays.
-Diplomatic and official visas serve government representatives and international organization personnel, requiring official correspondence and reciprocity agreements.
+Diplomatic visas (12-I, 12-II, 12-III) serve government representatives and international organization personnel, requiring official correspondence and reciprocity agreements.
+Religious visas (12-VII) support activities organized by recognized assemblies.
+Artist and cultural worker visas provide renewable authorization for events and performances.

 04